elmtree-askmo/cloudcannon-app/content/learn/biology/what-roles-do-integral-and-peripheral-proteins-play-in-the-cell-membrane.md

 url: /learn/biology/questions/what-roles-do-integral-and-peripheral-proteins-play-in-the-cell-membrane
 score: -1.0
 related_article1:
-    id: 167364
+    id: 167367
-    title: Which types of molecules are able to diffuse across the cell membrane via simple diffusion?
+    title: >-
+        What is turgor pressure and how does it relate to osmosis in plant cells?
     subject: Biology
-    url: /learn/biology/questions/which-types-of-molecules-are-able-to-diffuse-across-the-cell-membrane-via-simple-diffusion
+    url: /learn/biology/questions/what-is-turgor-pressure-and-how-does-it-relate-to-osmosis-in-plant-cells
 related_article2:
-    id: 167360
+    id: 167362
-    title: How do glycolipids and glycoproteins contribute to cell recognition?
+    title: >-
+        Explain the concept of selective permeability and its importance to cellular function.
     subject: Biology
-    url: /learn/biology/questions/how-do-glycolipids-and-glycoproteins-contribute-to-cell-recognition
+    url: /learn/biology/questions/explain-the-concept-of-selective-permeability-and-its-importance-to-cellular-function
 related_article3:
-    id: 167370
+    id: 167362
-    title: What is osmolarity and how does it impact osmotic pressure and cell function?
+    title: >-
+        Explain the concept of selective permeability and its importance to cellular function.
     subject: Biology
-    url: /learn/biology/questions/what-is-osmolarity-and-how-does-it-impact-osmotic-pressure-and-cell-function
+    url: /learn/biology/questions/explain-the-concept-of-selective-permeability-and-its-importance-to-cellular-function
 related_article4:
-    id: 167368
+    id: 167365
-    title: Describe the fluid mosaic model and its significance in understanding membrane structure.
+    title: >-
+        Define tonicity and describe the effects of hypertonic, hypotonic, and isotonic solutions on cells.
     subject: Biology
-    url: /learn/biology/questions/describe-the-fluid-mosaic-model-and-its-significance-in-understanding-membrane-structure
+    url: /learn/biology/questions/define-tonicity-and-describe-the-effects-of-hypertonic-hypotonic-and-isotonic-solutions-on-cells
 related_article5:
-    id: 167360
+    id: 167370
-    title: How do glycolipids and glycoproteins contribute to cell recognition?
+    title: >-
+        What is osmolarity and how does it impact osmotic pressure and cell function?
     subject: Biology
-    url: /learn/biology/questions/how-do-glycolipids-and-glycoproteins-contribute-to-cell-recognition
+    url: /learn/biology/questions/what-is-osmolarity-and-how-does-it-impact-osmotic-pressure-and-cell-function
 ---

 &nbsp;